GiuseppeArbore/polito-se2-18/retrorespective/report.md

   > Increase information sharing and communication within the team.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  > Propose one or two better coordinate git workflow
+  > Propose one or two modification to git workflow.
    > The one was achieved by The revised Git best practices document which has been updated for greater precision
 - Which ones you were not able to achieve?
 Why?
   > The team was unable to achieve the goal of improving the task division.
 This was due to the team's lack of familiarity with the technologies used in the project, which made it difficult to accurately estimate the time required for each task.